 Missing teeth are often replaced with dentures, which are basically fake teeth.
 While dentures are a good substitute for real teeth, they suffer from certain shortcomings: dentures are supported by gums, which can become loose and need constant upkeep and care.
 Dental implants are a better alternative and they are superior in many ways.

 First, they are much sturdier than dentures because they are surgically placed in your jawbone where they serve as the roots of your missing teeth.
 Because dental implants are made of titanium, a material that fuses with your jawbone, implants are essentially a permanent replacement for missing teeth.
 You essentially have to never worry about losing it or taking it off for cleaning.
 Of course, the procedure is more complex than getting dentures and therefore costs more money.
+Furthermore, you will need to get a crown to cover the implant, which will increase the cost further.
 Below is a table summarizing the average cost of implants at various clinics, which is calculated on a per teeth basis.

 |Private Dental Clinics|